JanHab/MOD550_Habscheid/README.md

 ## Installation

-All the calculations were performed with Python=3.12.2.
+All the calculations were performed with **Python=3.12.2**.
+Another Python version might also work, but was not tested.
 Use the `requirements.txt` to install necessary dependencies

 ``` bash